jamesroutley/routley.io/tech/_posts/2017-08-09-parameterise-python-tests.md

 FAILED (failures=1)
 ```

-The `subTest` feature was only added in Python 3.4, so will not work with
+The `subTest` feature was only added in Python 3.4, but has been backported to
-previous versions.
+Python 2.7 onwards with the [unittest2](https://pypi.python.org/pypi/unittest2)
+package.

 ## Parameterisation with pytest